embeddedgo/embeddedgo.github.io/_posts/2020-03-27-programming_with_eve.md

 <p></p>
 {:/}

-At the end of this article you will be able to see one demo and one game from the first video.
+At the end of this article you can see one demo and one game from the first video.
 They are translated to Go and can run on any supported MCU.

 #### Embedded Video Engine